1240 Associate Vice-Chancellor for Marketing and Communications - West Plains

 16. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues and attendance at professional development conferences/workshops and related activities, and expands the knowledge base and ability of the University Communications department to serve the University through involvement in professional organizations.

-17. Contributes to the overall success of the campus by performing all other duties and responsibilities as assigned the by the Chancellor.
+17. Contributes to the overall success of the campus by performing all other duties and responsibilities as assigned by the Chancellor.

 SUPERVISION